 - Dull job descriptions and ideal candidate profiles

 Avoid any details that will make it difficult for the right applicants to read your job advert quickly and easily.
-Instead, focus on writing a post that advertises both the role and your organisation in a simple and straightforward manner.
+Instead, focus on writing a post that advertises both the role and your organization in a simple and straightforward manner.

-Also don’t be tempted to copy and paste an old description from a previous job application.
+Also, don’t be tempted to copy and paste an old description from a previous job application.
 Instead, think about how the responsibilities and requirements of the role have changed, and how your company has grown since your last recruitment drive.
 By tailoring the job advertisement to meet your current desires and expectations, you are likely to attract candidates with the right attributes.

 By taking the time to craft job advertisements that clearly outline what you want from applicants, and what they can expect from your organization, you can significantly enhance the quality of candidates applying for your vacancies, streamline the admin involved in recruitment and even improve the caliber of employees at your company.

 Author: Lauren Knowles is a digital content writer for portfoliopayroll.co.uk, a specialist recruitment agency with years of experience matching high caliber candidates with payroll jobs in businesses across the UK.